 If you were to memorise a shopping list, it seems like a good idea to picture the actual supermarket as opposed to imagining an entirely new store from scratch.
 Unless you’re an eccentric super detective with unlimited brainpower, in which case you’d probably get Watson to do your shopping anyway.

 There’s something fascinating about the character of Sherlock Holmes.
 His intellect, genius, style, quirks and vices.
-The fact that he tends to get away with it all.
 His priceless dynamic with Dr Watson.
+Or the fact that he tends to get away with it all.
 The detective is a truly memorable character.

 Likewise, the depiction of Sherlock’s Mind Palace is over the top, yet exciting and pleasing to the eye.
 It visualises Sherlock’s thought processes while illustrating the detective’s personality.
 Similar to the Tenth Man Rule, an institutionalised version of devil’s advocacy, it’s a dramatised gimmick in many ways.
 The producers probably needed a more modern and visually appealing feature than a reference to ancient poets or the mental image of a dusty attic.